 AutoCAD can also easily convert 2D drawings into 3D objects with a variety of solids, surfaces, mesh objects, and lighting for detailed and realistic renderings.
 AutoCAD’s parent company, Autodesk, also offers several more robust 3D tools that AutoCAD integrates with easily.
 Due to its dominance in the industry, AutoCAD files are widely supported in other design tools and software.

-Unlike much of the industry-standard software that’s slow to adapt, AutoCAD has quickly innovated for the 21st century.
+Unlike much of the industry-standard software that’s slow to adapt, AutoCAD has quickly innovated.
 It offers a web and mobile app and online storage with the leading cloud storage providers, allowing teams to view and edit CAD drawings in real-time anytime, anywhere.

-Developed in 1982 and released in 1987, ARCHICAD was the first CAD product able to create both 2D and 3D geometry on a personal computer as well as the first Building Information Modelling (BIM) product for personal computers.
+Developed in 1982 and released in 1987, ARCHICAD was the first CAD product able to create both 2D and 3D geometry on a personal computer as well as the first building information modeling (BIM) product for personal computers.
 We chose it as our runner-up because, while it’s not as widely used as AutoCAD, it lets users work in both 2D and 3D at the same time and supports BIM to help teams design buildings using the same database and computer model.

 ARCHICAD is a 2D/3D architecture software specially designed for urban planners, architects, designers, and interior designers.
-Compared to AutoCAD, which creates drawings from 2D-lines, ARCHICAD lets users build models using real constructed elements, including walls, windows, roofs, and slabs.
+Compared to AutoCAD, which creates drawings from 2D-lines, ARCHICAD lets users build models using real constructed elements, including walls, windows, beams, and facade elements.
 ARCHICAD also integrates BIM methodology, allowing architects, engineers, and contractors to work collaboratively on the same project.

-Like AutoCAD, ARCHICAD is available on Windows and Mac computers and has a mobile app.
+Like AutoCAD, ARCHICAD is available on Windows and Mac computers and has a mobile app for viewing models and drawings.
 While some consider ARCHICAD more user-friendly than AutoCAD, others find that extra software options make it a bit harder to learn.